Metropolis-nexus/Proxmox-Setup/README.md

 ## Initial filesystem config

 - Boot into the installation media.
-Select the filesystem as ZFS (RAID1).
-Deselect all drives and only select 2 SSDs for this.
+Select the 1 single drive and set the filesystem as ZFS.
   - ashift=12
   - compress=zstd
   - checksum=sha256